LaunchCodeEducation/java-web-development/src/chapters/orm-part1/exercises.rst

 For the exercises, we are going to continue building on our ``coding-events`` application.
 Create a new branch for the exercises off of the `persistent-controller <https://github.com/LaunchCodeEducation/coding-events/tree/persistent-controller>`_ branch.

+.. admonition:: Note

+   You will be making one entity class, one repository, and one controller.
+If you are not sure what these classes and interface should look like, refer back to the sections on `persistent models <https://www.youtube.com/watch?v=YAISqYMOIAw>`_ and `controllers and repositories <https://www.youtube.com/watch?v=0eug2HI7rbo&t=128s>`_.

 The ``EventCategory`` Class
 ---------------------------